Gaurav-1/Java/README.md

 27. Write java code to demonstrate the concept of checkbox and radio button using appropriate interface.----------(uploaded---CheckRadio.java---Radio.java)

-28. Write a program to Copy the text from one file to another using byte stream.
+28. Write a program to Copy the text from one file to another using byte stream.----------(uploaded---ByteCopyFile.java)

 29. What are various types of Applets?
 Explain in detail Applet life cycle.
 Write Java code that shows the working of every applet function?----------(uploaded---AppLife.java)

 30. Discuss ActionListener and ItemListener interfaces in detail.
-Write your own code to demonstrate the respective functions these interfaces.
+Write your own code to demonstrate the respective functions these interfaces.----------(uploaded---ActItm.java)